-Thus it is worth noting that the high rates of price growth in 2006 were accounted mostly by two main factors: the sufficiently high second-phase effect of inflation of 2004 and 2005 and the rise in the administratively regulated prices.
-The second-phase effect was intensified both by the high mortgage lending rates and the substantial wage increase of employees.
+Thus it is worth noting that the high rates of price growth in 2006 were accounted mostly by two main factors: the sufficiently high second-phase effect of inflation and the rise in the administratively regulated prices.
+The secondary effect was intensified both by the high mortgage lending rates and the substantial wage increase of employees.